Tyler O'Neill Preview, Player Props: Cardinals vs. Reds

 Reds Pitching Rankings

-- The Reds have a 4.77 team ERA that ranks 24th among all MLB pitching staffs.
+- The Reds' 4.76 team ERA ranks 24th among all MLB pitching staffs.

-- Reds pitchers combine to give up the third-most home runs in baseball (200 total, 1.4 per game).
+- The Reds allow the third-most home runs in baseball (201 total, 1.4 per game).

-- Spiers (0-0) pitches for the Reds to make his second start this season.
+- The right-hander's last time out was on Wednesday, Aug.
+30 against the San Francisco Giants, when he threw 5 1/3 innings, surrendering no earned runs while allowing three hits.

-- The righty last pitched on Sunday against the Chicago Cubs, when he tossed four innings, allowing three earned runs while giving up five hits.
+- The 24-year-old has an ERA of 4.75, with 12 strikeouts per nine innings, in 17 games this season.
+Opposing hitters have a .255 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.